-A month ago I sent out a blockbuster 4,355-word email on tactics I’ve used to write a New York Times bestseller, get hundreds of thousands of readers, and get into one of the top universities in the country.
+A month ago I sent out a blockbuster 4,355-word email on tactics I’ve used to write a New York Times bestseller, get hundreds of thousands of readers, and get into Stanford.
 That email took me over 6 hours to write and, when I sent it out, I got thousands of emails back with questions and awesome feedback.

 People said things like: